CappasityTech/Cappasity-PHP-SDK/docs/flow.md

 ##### Get pull job list
 To track all submitted jobs you can get a list of them, so you could get its IDs and statuses.
 Call the [getPullJobList()](./sdk.md#get-pull-job-list) method.
 Job lifecycle goes through three statuses: `queued`, `processing` and `success`.
-Once the job status is `success`, you may get the results.
+Once the job status is `success`, you can request the results.

 ##### Get pull job result
 [getPullJobResult()](./sdk.md#get-pull-job-result) returns the result but does not erase it.
 You should implicitly